EdgeBinder/core/IMPLEMENTATION_SUMMARY.md

 - All changes are purely additive
 - Existing `register()` method behavior is preserved for single registrations
 - No changes to existing public APIs
-- Fully backward compatible with all existing code

 ## ✅ Auto-Registration Readiness